Skip to main content

 The modernized CRM, now called Quick Easy Secure Transparent (QuEST), the new My Pension Benefit Access (MyPBA) with Multi Factor Authentication, and 13 complex interfaces went live in Q4 FY2021 on July 19, 2021 with Hypercare ending on September 30, 2021.
 The planning cost and target completion were based on simply replacing the current systems with existing interfaces.
 As the project unfolded, Office of Benefits Administration identified changes to existing interfaces to address current process gaps, changes to the system of record for Customer and Payment data, extended time for User Acceptance Testing for a thorough end-to-end testing with defect corrections, and schedule around payment cycles.
 While these were necessary for OBA to provide better customer service to the retirees, it increased complexity, technical challenges with the new infrastructure, and integration with the new Login.Gov service, thus resulting in delayed completion and additional costs.
 PBGC is continuing to evaluate MyPBA Login options for those retirees eligible for an online account but cannot use their state-issued id to register successfully through Login.Gov.
 During the Hypercare period, PBGC worked diligently to address post-production issues, customer outreach communications, and providing help through the Customer Call Center.
 Overall, given the complexities involved in this project, it was a success while PBGC continues to make improvements to our customers’ experience using online services.

-My Plan Administration Account Replacement (MyPAA) Modernization:
+My Plan Administration Account (MyPAA) Replacement:

-MyPAA Yes FY2019 $4,850,000.00* $5,200,000* Q2 FY2021 Q3 FY2021
+$4,850,000.00* Q2 FY2021 $5,200,000.00 Q3 FY2021

 What are we doing and why?

 My Plan Administration Account (My PAA) is a secure web-based custom application that enables pension plan practitioners (e.g., plan administrators, plan sponsors, actuaries, and consultants) for over 25,000 defined benefit plans to electronically sign and submit the annual Comprehensive Premium Filings (premium filings) and associated payments to PBGC.
 This project is to implement a modern replacement for the legacy custom developed My PAA application which was placed into service in 2004.
 The replacement solution is based on two key Oracle COTS software components, Oracle Intelligent Advisor and Oracle Service Cloud, and will be externally hosted in Oracle’s Cloud platform.
 This solution will enable configurable front-end business rules, user interactions, and integration with other applications that can be changed more easily and quickly; enable processing power to be scaled to accommodate peak premium filing periods; enable PBGC to offer additional user-friendly and self-service features and capabilities to enhance the filing experience for practitioners; and better support evolving IT security requirements.
+The project began at the end of FY2019 and uses Agile practices.

 CIO Comments